-Authorities in Spain have busted what they describe as the “primary” Urabeños cell in the country, in a case underscoring the overseas reach and operations of Colombia’s preeminent criminal group.
+Authorities in Spain have busted what they describe as the "primary" Gaitanistas cell in the country, in a case underscoring the overseas reach and operations of Colombia's preeminent criminal group.

 In a press release, Spain's Interior Ministry said 13 people had been arrested in the cities of Madrid, Toledo and Barcelona, including the group's 47-year-old Colombian ringleader, alias "El Invalido" (The Invalid).
 The group was what is known as an "oficina de cobro" (collection office), a Colombian criminal structure that provides services such as kidnapping, debt collecting and money laundering to larger organizations.

-The arrests were carried out as the group prepared to kidnap a Barcelona-based Colombian businessman who allegedly owes the Urabeños around $12.5 million, said the ministry.
+The arrests were carried out as the group prepared to kidnap a Barcelona-based Colombian businessman who allegedly owes the Gaitanistas, also known as the Gulf Clan, Urabeños, and Gaitanist Self-Defense Forces of Colombia (Autodefensas Gaitanistas de Colombia – AGC), around $12.5 million, said the ministry.
 The kidnappers intended to demand $15.3 million for his release, which would have been split between the Spain-based gang and the criminal organization in Colombia.

-Before working for the Urabeños, the group’s leader had previously been a member of their rivals the Rastrojos, and another Colombian group known as La Cordillera.
+Before working for the Gaitanistas, the group's leader had previously been a member of their rivals the Rastrojos, and another Colombian group known as La Cordillera.

 According to Spanish authorities, this was the fourth such group to be dismantled in Spain since 2011.

 While this is not the first bust of an oficina de cobro in Spain, it may be the first captured under the charge of the AGC, as they apparently step up their involvement in the country -- the main entry point for Latin American drugs entering Europe.
 This latest bust comes six months after Spanish authorities captured a reported key Urabeños operative seeking to establish an oficina de cobro.